AliceNN-ucdenver/Iasa/cio-january2025.md

 - Business integration deepening
 - Governance evolution

-## IX.
+## VIII.
 Conclusion: Building Tomorrow's Enterprise

 The transformation from project-centric to product-oriented architecture represents more than a change in delivery methodology – it's a fundamental shift in how we create and sustain business value through technology.
 Just as thriving cities evolve from collections of buildings into vibrant, interconnected communities, our technology landscapes must transform from isolated projects into dynamic product platforms that enable continuous innovation.